-RESEARCH AND DEVELOPMENT-Research and development expenditures charged to operations amounted to approximately \$134,000 in 2003, \$114,000 in 2002 and \$89,000 in 2001.
+RESEARCH AND DEVELOPMENT--Research and development expenditures charged to operations amounted to approximately \$134,000 in 2003, \$114,000 in 2002 and \$89,000 in 2001.

-USE OF ESTIMATES-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+USE OF ESTIMATES--The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-SHIPPING AND HANDLING FEES AND COSTS-Shipping and handling fees charged to customers are included in net sales, and shipping and handling costs incurred by the Company are included in cost of goods sold within the accompanying consolidated statements of income.
+SHIPPING AND HANDLING FEES AND COSTS--Shipping and handling fees and costs are included in cost of goods sold within the accompanying consolidated statements of income.

-FAIR VALUE OF FINANCIAL INSTRUMENTS-Cash, accounts receivable and accounts payable recorded in the consolidated balance sheets approximate fair value based on the short maturity of these instruments.
+FAIR VALUE OF FINANCIAL INSTRUMENTS--Cash, accounts receivable and accounts payable recorded in the consolidated balance sheets approximate fair value based on the short maturity of these instruments.

-NEW ACCOUNTING PRONOUNCEMENTS-During April 2003, the Financial Accounting Standards Board ("FASB") issued Statement of Accounting Standards ("SFAS") No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities," which amends and clarifies financial accounting and reporting for certain derivative instruments.
+NEW ACCOUNTING PRONOUNCEMENTS--During April 2003, the Financial Accounting Standards Board ("FASB") issued Statement of Accounting Standards ("SFAS") No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities," which amends and clarifies financial accounting and reporting for certain derivative instruments.
 The Company does not anticipate the adoption of this statement to have a material impact on its consolidated financial statements, as it is not currently a party to derivative financial instruments included in this standard.

 During May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity," which establishes standards for the classification and measurement of certain financial instruments with characteristics of both liabilities and equity.
 The Company does not anticipate the adoption of this statement to have a material impact on its consolidated financial statements, as it is not currently a party to such instruments included in this standard.
-The Company will adopt this standard in fiscal 2004.

-RECLASSIFICATIONS-Certain amounts in the prior year financial statements have been reclassified to conform to current year presentation.
+RECLASSIFICATIONS--Certain amounts in the prior year financial statements have been reclassified to conform to current year presentation.

-STOCK-BASED COMPENSATION- At June 30, 2003, the Company has a stock-based employee compensation plan, which is described more fully in Note 5.
+STOCK-BASED COMPENSATION-- At June 30, 2003, the Company has a stock-based employee compensation plan, which is described more fully in Note 5.
 The Company accounts for this plan under the recognition and measurement principles of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations.
-All options granted under the plan had an exercise price equal to the market value of the underlying common stock on the date of grant.
+No stock-based employee compensation cost is reflected in net income, as all options granted under the plan had an exercise price equal to the market value of the underlying common stock on the date of grant.
 The following table illustrates the effect on net income and earnings per share if the Company had applied the fair value recognition provisions of FASB Statement No. 123, Accounting for Stock-Based Compensation, to stock-based employee compensation.

-Year Ended June 30, 2003 2002 2001

-Net income, as reported \$4,169,411 \$4,587,259 \$5,183,143

-Add: Total stock-based employee compensation recorded 351,764 454,084 504,378

-Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards 447,679 382,696 278,113
+2003 2002 2001 - --------------- ----------- Net income, as reported \$ 4,521,175 \$ 5,041,343 \$ 5,687,521 Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards 733,900 617,252 448,570 ---

-Pro forma net income \$4,073,496 \$4,658,647 \$5,409,408
+Year Ended June 30,

+Earnings

-Earnings per share:
+per share:

+Basic-as

-Basic-as reported \$ 1.14 \$ 1.24 \$ 1.23
+reported \$

+1.23 \$ 1.36

+\$ 1.35

+Basic-pro

-Basic-pro forma \$ 1.11 \$ 1.26 \$ 1.29
+forma \$

+1.03 \$ 1.20

+\$ 1.25

+Diluted-as

-Diluted-as reported \$ 1.08 \$ 1.17 \$ 1.16
+reported \$

+1.18 \$ 1.28

+Diluted-pro

-Diluted-pro forma \$ 1.06 \$ 1.19 \$ 1.22
+forma \$

+0.99 \$ 1.13

+\$ 1.18